ibm-watson-data-lab/location-tracker-client-swift/README.md

 # Location Tracker

-The Location Tracker app is an iOS app developed in Swift to be used in conjunction with the [Location Tracker Server](https://github.com/ibm-cds-labs/location-tracker-server-nodejs).
+The Location Tracker app is an iOS app developed in Swift to be used in conjunction with the [Location Tracker Server](https://github.com/ibm-cds-labs/location-tracker-server-nodejs), or the [Location Tracker Envoy Server](https://github.com/ibm-cds-labs/location-tracker-server-envoy).

 ## How it works